spatialthoughts/qgis-tutorials/source/docs/3/travel_time_analysis.rst

   .. image:: /static/3/travel_time_analysis/images/data04.png
     :align: center

 5. Then switch to ``ALL DATA``.
-This data is available from 2016 to 2020, and each year is divided inTO 4 quarterS, select ``2019 Quarter 3``.
-Then click the ``Travel Times by Hour of Day (Weekdays Only)``.
+This data is available from 2016 to 2020, and each year is divided into 4 quarters.
+We will download the data for ``2019 Quarter 3``.
+Select it and  click the ``Travel Times by Hour of Day (Weekdays Only)``.
 This file will contain all anonymous information about the weekday uber travel in Banglore from July to September 2019.

   .. image:: /static/3/travel_time_analysis/images/data05.png
     :align: center